-OBJECTIVE SCOPE To guide the design of an External Communica- tion Plan for the Research Performance Organi- sation (RPO) or Research Funding Organisation (RFO) interested in the implementation of the ETHNA System, as well as mentor its implemen- tation, execution, and evaluation process.
-This protocol is aimed at RPO or RFO's organi- sations' organisation communication managers.
-I. BACKGROUND AND INTRODUC- TION III.
-CURRENT SITUATION (OPTIONAL) III.
-GOAL AND OBJECTIVE V. V. IMPLEMENTA- TION PERIOD & MESSAGES RESPONSIBLE BODY BODY VII.
-VIII.
-IX.
-IMPLEMENTATION OF THE PLAN
+OBJECTIVE SCOPE To guide the design of an External Communication Plan for the Research Performance Organisation (RPO) or Research Funding Organisation (RFO) interested in the implementation of the ETHNA System, as well as mentor its implementation, execution, and evaluation process.

-1. BACKGROUND & INTRODUCTION
+1. Background & Introduction